i0Ek3/niter.top/content/posts/english-learning.md

 - **Only Use English Dictionary**: This is a good habit to use only English dictionary, for example Webster.
 - **Repetition What You Are Hearing**: Practice makes perfect.

 After practicing this way for a few months, you will feel your progress.
-The important thing is that you need to stick with it.
+The important thing is that you need to stick with it, and use what you learned.

 ## Reference